Scots swim their way to success

 However, despite their improvement in team spirit, swimming continues to be regarded an individual sport rather than a team sport.

-In fact, some skeptics believe that the team's sudden victory is temporary and claim it is mainly due to key individuals such as Morgan Hawes and Luca Garlati.
+In fact, some skeptics believe that the team's success is temporary and claim it is mainly due to key individuals such as Morgan Hawes and Luca Garlati emerging.
 Both swimmers have been very successful throughout their swimming careers at Carlmont.

 Hawes starts off her championship title streak swimming the 200 IM, securing her win with a time of 2 minutes, 5.69 seconds.